China sees "trust deficit" before Xi's U.S. trip

 "Therefore, nurturing and deepening mutual trust remains a major issue that both sides must give full attention to and seriously address," he added.

-Xi's visit to the United States, including a meeting with President Barack Obama at the White House on Tuesday, appears unlikely to bring big advances on Syria, Iran and other sources of friction, including human rights and trade imbalances.
+Xi's visit to the United States, including a meeting with President Barack Obama at the White House on Tuesday, appears unlikely to bring big advances on Syria, Iran and other sources of friction, including trade imbalances and human rights.

 Xi will also visit Turkey and Ireland after the United States, Chinese Foreign Ministry spokesman Liu Weimin told a daily briefing.
 He did not give specific dates for each stop.